How to Protect Your Business' Intellectual Property

 Geographical Indication

-- IPO will conduct an examination of the application under the rules of registration of trademark.
+- IPO will conduct an examination of the application under the rules of registration of a trademark.
 That’s because specific rules for geographical indication are not yet finalized.

 - The application will then be published in the IPO e-Gazette for 30 days.